humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-19-script-yielding-with-setimmediate.md

     }, document, window);

-Passing additional arguments in this way means that you needn&#8217;t always use a closure with `setImmediate()` in order to have useful information available to the executing function.
+Passing additional arguments in this way means that you needn't always use a closure with `setImmediate()` in order to have useful information available to the executing function.

 ## Advantages